6 Ways Perfectionism Hurts You and How to Break Free

 It may not seem like you're making progress at times, or ever, but if you're taking risks, you are inevitably making progress because with every failure and success you experience, you are growing and getting closer to reaching your goals and dreams.

 If you're a perfectionist, convince yourself that failures are facts of life and inevitable stepping stones to success.
-Without raking risks, you may avoid experiencing failures but you'll also most definitely avoid any chance of experiencing success.
+Without raking risks, you may avoid experiencing failure but you'll also most definitely avoid any chance of experiencing success.
 So in a sense, by not raking risks you're already failing.

 In addition, recognize that acknowledging your need of others is a strength rather than a weakness because it's cowardly to not acknowledge the truth.
 We all need the support and encouragement that relationships offer us.